BRIGHTNESS-INSIDE-BOX/FUD-Keylogger-Golgappa/README.md

 # UD (Undectable)

 #### :star2: Without Using Cryptors This Logger Is Undectable .
-#### :star2: When We use Cryptors with logger it will be Fully - Undectable.
+#### :star2: When We Use Cryptors With logger It Will Be Fully - Undectable.

 -----------------------------------------------------------------------------------------------------------------------------------